PDCMFinder/pdcm-submission/docs/submission/submission-overview.md

 1. ### Filling the templates:

-    You can find our metadeta template on the [Data Dictionary](/dictionary) page.
+    You can find our metadeta template on the [Metadata Dictionary](/dictionary) page.
 The metadata template is divided into 6 modules describing the minimal information about the model.

 2. ### Data validation:

     After filling the templates you can validate your model metadata using our validation service, which can be found [here](/validator).
-Here's a guide on [how to use the validator](/docs/validation/how-to-use) and to understand the errors you can refer to [validation report](/docs/validation/error-report) and our data model by exploring the [data dictionary](/dictionary).
+Here's a guide on [how to use the validator](/docs/validation/how-to-use) and to understand the errors you can refer to [validation report](/docs/validation/error-report) and our data model by exploring the [Metadata dictionary](/dictionary).

 3. ### Data submission: